obsrvbl-oss/flowlogs-reader/README.md

  'version': 2}
 ```

-You may use the `FlowLogRecord.from_message(...)` constructor if you have a line of log text instead of an event dictionary.
+You may use the `FlowRecord.from_message(...)` constructor if you have a line of log text instead of an event dictionary.

 `FlowLogsReader` takes the name of a log group and can then yield all the Flow Log records from that group.